mbeybinesen/airset-generator/README.md

 # Kimola Airset Generator
 This tiny browser extension helps you to generate datasets to analyze and classify on [Kimola](https://kimola.com/) products.

+**Important: You have to set up this extension after you complete onboarding at Kimola Cognitive, since you will need an API key that you can access after finishing the onboarding.**

 Installation Instructions